South Korean president travels to UAE, seeks arms sales | Headlines

 - Country:

-South Korean President Yoon Suk Yeol received an honour guard welcome on Sunday on a trip to the United Arab Emirates as he hopes to expand its military sales here.
+South Korean President Yoon Suk Yeol received an honor guard welcome Sunday on a trip to the United Arab Emirates as he hopes to expand its military sales here.

+While energy-hungry South Korea does rely on the Emirates for just under 10 per cent of its crude oil supply, Seoul has struck a series of deals far beyond oil with this nation of seven sheikhdoms that closely tie the nation to Abu Dhabi.
+South Korea's trade with the UAE is into the billions of dollars worth of cars, material and other goods.

-Before Yoon's trip, officials described the visit as seeking to solidify the ties already between the two countries.
-"This visit will strengthen strategic cooperation with our brother country UAE in the four core cooperative sectors of nuclear power, energy, investment and defence," said Kim Sung-han, director of national security in Yoon's government.
+Before Yoon's trip, officials described the visit as seeking to solidify the ties already in place between the two countries.
+"This visit will strengthen strategic cooperation with our brother country UAE in the four core cooperative sectors of nuclear power, energy, investment and defense," said Kim Sung-han, director of national security in Yoon's government.

 On Saturday, South Korea's Yonhap news agency quoted an anonymous presidency official as also saying that an arms deal was planned.